PhD, Computer Science, The University of Strathclyde, 1994

 Prof. Dasgupta is one of the founding fathers of the field of artificial immune systems, making major contributions in applying bio-inspired approaches to intrusion detection, spam detection, and building survivable systems .
 His latest book, Immunological Computation, is a graduate-level textbook published by CRC Press in 2008.
 He has also edited a Springer-Verlag book on artificial immune systems and another book on genetic algorithms.

-Prof. Dasgupta has more than 200 publications.
-A search with his name in Google Scholar indicates more than 3,800 citations, and an academic search at Microsoft shows that he has collaborated with 106 co-authors -- extraordinary testimony to the broad influence of his contributions within the research community.
-He is the only Computer Science faculty member in Tennessee to be featured on UCLA's list of computer scientists whose h-index is above 40.
+Prof. Dasgupta has more than 285 publications.
+A search with his name in Google Scholar indicates more than 16,000 citations, and an academic search at Microsoft shows that he has collaborated with 106 co-authors -- extraordinary testimony to the broad influence of his contributions within the research community.
+With an h-index of over 55, he is featured on UCLA's list of prominent computer scientists.